How to Overcome Interview Nerves: Calm Techniques for Before, During & After

 Questions about the desired salary are one of the trickiest during the job interview.
 Read our article to know the answer - How to answer "What is your desired salary?".

-How to Calm Your Nerves After the Interview?
+How to Calm Down After the Interview and Regain Confidence

 Practice self-care